DSgenes/HR-Analytics/README.md

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/a589accac7f9be2683fe836327644be543f5239d/Screenshot%2027.png)

+# 14. Using the Parameter for Dynamic Date Filtering

 • Instead of specifically filtering for 'April 2022,' we'll select the data based on the parameter worksheet.

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/a589accac7f9be2683fe836327644be543f5239d/Screenshot%2028.png)

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/a589accac7f9be2683fe836327644be543f5239d/Screenshot%2029.png)

+# 15. Creating a Reusable Transformation Function

 • Now, we want to apply this transformation to all the sheets.
 To do that, we need to create a function.
 Think of it like this: if you add the number five to one sheet and want to add it to all sheets, you create a function for adding five.
 This way, you can reuse the same function for all sheets.
 What we’ll do now is turn all the steps we've done into a reusable function.
 It’s like creating a template that you can apply to different sheets.
 To do this, right-click on the Template table, select 'Create a Function,' and name it 'GetData'.